-Procrastination, the action of delaying or postponing something; the promise you’ve made to yourself, but broken; the goal you’ve set, but let slide; the menacing cloud of uncompleted chores, from the late bill payments to the clutter that fills your home; the appointment you’ve been putting off and the finances still in disarray.
-It’s the dawdling, delaying, opportunities lost and so much more.
+Procrastination – the act of delaying or postponing something; the promise you’ve made to yourself but broken; the goal you’ve set but let slide; the menacing cloud of uncompleted chores, from the late bill payments to the clutter that fills your home; the appointment you’ve been putting off and the finances still in disarray.
+It’s the dawdling, delaying, opportunities lost, and so much more.

 Well, not today.

-Change your ‘someday’ thinking with my 5 practical steps you can take to stop procrastinating.
+Change your ‘someday’ thinking with my five practical steps you can take to stop procrastinating.

-The first step, and often the most hardest, is to be truthful with yourself about what you’re procrastinating over.
+The first and often hardest step is, to be honest with yourself about what you’re procrastinating over.
 Recognise what it is, call it out and put it on the table with a bright light shining over it.
 Brushing it under the carpet and hoping it’ll go away is not the answer.
 It won’t go away.
 Fact.

 Say it, call it, own it.

-Catalyst for change or for getting things done is never a matter of ability; it’s a matter of motivation.
-What motivates you to do what you do is based on one of two things; the avoidance of pain or the gaining of pleasure.
+A catalyst for change or for getting things done is never a matter of ability; it’s a matter of motivation.
+What motivates you to do what you do is based on one of two things: avoiding pain or gaining pleasure.

 When you find yourself procrastinating, it’s either because the pleasure you’ll get from doing it isn’t strong enough to pull you towards it, or you haven’t experienced enough pain to give you the impetus you need to take action.
 You’re drifting in ‘no man’s land’ until one of these levers kicks in.

-Identify which lever is absent, or simply not strong enough, and understand the driver behind it.
-For example, the closing date is ages away I’ll put off completing those forms a little longer (lack of pain) or, I need to get back in the gym, but if I’m honest I don’t see any difference when I go (lack of pleasure).
+Identify which lever is absent or not strong enough, and understand the driver behind it.
+For example, the closing date is ages away; I’ll put off completing those forms a little longer (lack of pain), or I need to get back in the gym, but if I’m honest, I don’t see any difference when I go (lack of pleasure).

 So #3 links with #2.
 Most people make decisions based first on the avoidance of pain.
-So in the absence of pain there will be no action.
-For example, I’ll put off the dentist appointment because my tooth ache has stopped.
-I won’t have that difficult conversation because the problem has ‘kind of’ gone away.
+So in the absence of pain, there will be no action.
+For example, I’ll cancel the dentist appointment because my toothache has stopped.
+I won’t have that awkward conversation because the problem has ‘kind of’ gone away.
 I won’t quit my job because today was an OK day.

-There’s a proverbial mid 18th century saying ‘Procrastination is the thief of time‘ which basically means if you continually put things off, ultimately you’ll achieve little.
+There’s a proverbial mid-18th-century saying, ‘Procrastination is the thief of time‘ which means if you continually put things off, ultimately, you’ll achieve little.

 When procrastination gives way to crystal clarity and attention, work is devoured without hesitation, and giving up never occurs to you – it doesn’t even exist in your vocabulary or thoughts!
-Shifting your mindset away from putting it off to getting it done is a game changer.
+It is a game-changer to shift your mindset from putting it off to getting it done.